greenelab/deep-review/all-sections.md

 in young people.
 Such a neural network would be identifying patients with LADA.
 As no such computational approach existed, LADA was actually identified by Groop et al. [@ws1zvGoZ].
-However, this represents a potential hope of this area.
+However, this represents a potential hope for this area.
 Perhaps deep neural networks, by reevaluating data without the context of our assumptions, can reveal novel classes of treatable conditions.

 Alternatively, imagine that a deep neural network is provided with clinical test